STILLINGFLEET PARISH COUNCIL COMPLAINTS POLICY

 5 The Clerk to the Parish Council or Chairman of the Parish Council shall report to the next meeting of the Parish Council any written complaint disposed of by direct action with the complainant.

-6 The Clerk to the Parish Council or the Chairman of the Parish Council shall being any written complaint that has not been settled to the next meeting of the Parish Council.
-The Clerk to Parish Council shall notify the complainant of the date of which the complaint will be considered and the complainant will be offered an opportunity to explain the complaint orally.
-(Unless such a matter may be related to Grievance, Disciplinary or Standard Board proceeding that are taking, or likely to take place when such a hearing may prejudice hose hearing when the complaint will have to be heard under Exempt Business to exclude any member of the public or the press, or defer on appropriate advice received.)
+6 The Clerk to the Parish Council or the Chairman of the Parish Council shall bring any written complaint that has not been settled to the next meeting of the Parish Council.
+The Clerk to Parish Council shall notify the complainant of the date on which the complaint will be considered and the complainant will be offered an opportunity to explain the complaint orally (unless such a matter may be related to Grievance, Disciplinary or Standard Board proceedings that are taking, or likely to take place when such a hearing may prejudice those considering the matter.
+In such cases the complaint will have to be heard under Exempt Business to exclude any member of the public or the press, or defer on appropriate advice received.)

 7 The Parish Council shall consider whether the circumstances attending any complaint warrant the matter being discussed in the absence of the press and public but any decision on a complaint shall be announced at the Parish Council meeting in public.

-8 As soon as may be after the decision has ben made it and the nature of any action to be taken shall be communicated in writing to the complainant.
+8 As soon as may be after the decision has been made it and the nature of any action to be taken shall be communicated in writing to the complainant.